Disclosing a Disability

 Applicants with personal care needs (i.e. assistance with daily living tasks such as showering, getting dressed, meal preparation, washing, shopping etc..) will have to make their own arrangements prior to commencing their studies and ensure they have secured sufficient funding to cover the cost of those arrangements.
 The University provides academic enabling support but does not offer personal care support/assistance and cannot cover any related costs.
 Accommodation for personal carers can be provided by arrangement in the same block the student will be allocated to, but students are responsible to cover any costs relating to their accommodation and that of their carers.

 Home fee paying applicants are advised to contact their home area Social Services Department to request a community assessment to discuss a suitable care package which could include provision and funding for a resident or visiting personal carer.
 International applicants are advised to contact UK based personal care agencies prior to coming to University to discuss their needs and any related costs.
 Care agency assessments and availability of carers varies therefore applicants are strongly advised to start making these arrangements and securing funding well in advance.

 Disability Services will facilitate any personal care arrangements students make as much as possible by assisting with accommodation allocations, inductions and Health and Safety procedures.

 Visiting the University

-The university holds open days throughout the year, that enable you to explore the campus, meet students and academic staff, find out more about degree courses, accommodation, finance, welfare and the application process.
+The university holds Open Days throughout the year, that enable you to explore the campus, meet students and academic staff, find out more about degree courses, accommodation, finance, support and the application process.
 Prospective students, parents, teachers and advisers are all welcome.